RealDragonSpike/RealDragonSpike/README.md

  <p>Under 10 years old, I will not accept being friends with anyone under 12 years old.</p>
  <p>Above 18+ or 13+, I will accept it.</p>
  <p>I avoid being friend-requested by people under 12 years old.</p>
- <p>Copying me or my friends is a dangerous decision and awful action.
+ <p>Copying / covering me or my friends is a dangerous decision and awful action.
 I will block you for copying me or my friends.</p>
  <p>Tired and sleepy.
-(Needs some rest.)</p>
+(Needed time to rest.)</p>
  <p>I do not like getting disturbed in my rest by spam whispering.
-Whispering to me when I'm sleeping is fine.</p>
+Whispering to me by calmly when I'm sleeping is fine.</p>
- <p>If you're willing to be my friend, you have to chat calmly.</p>
+ <p>If you're willing to be my friend, you have to chat nicely and friendly.</p>
  <p>I do not like nonpatiences if they're willing to me to accept their friend requests.</p>
  <p>Whisper to me if you want to talk or be friends with me.
 I'll even ask if you're 18+ or under 12 years old.</p>
   </div>